carnival-data/carnival/README.md

 *It's a party of information!*

-**Carnival** is a data unification technology that aggregates and semantically enriches (encodes the meaning of) data from disparate sources into a unified property graph resource and provides tools to reason over and interact with that resource.  **Carnival** has a robust architecture for tracking the provenance of data and providing evidence chains for conclusions or reasoning made on that data.
+**Carnival** is a data unification technology that aggregates and semantically enriches (encodes the meaning of) data from disparate sources into a unified property graph database and provides tools to reason over and interact with that resource.  **Carnival** has a robust architecture for tracking the provenance of data and providing evidence chains for conclusions or reasoning made on that data.

 Inspired by Open Biological and Biomedical Ontology (OBO) Foundry ontologies, the **carnival-clinical** extension of the **Carnival** data model supports the execution of common investigatory tasks including harmonizing complex patient, specimen and healthcare information, patient cohort identification, case-control matching, and the production of data sets for scientific analysis.

 ## Quick Links

 * [Github Pages Website](https://pmbb-ibi.github.io/carnival/)
-* [Developer Guide](docs/developer-setup.md) - Installation and running instructions
 * [carnival-core](app/carnival-core/README.md) - Developer details on the core carnival module
 * [carnival-gremlin-dsl](app/carnival-gremlin-dsl/README.md) - Gremlin dsl patterns for the carnival schema
 * [graph specification](app/carnival-core/doc/graph.md)